ilyassesalama/celigo-mcp/README.md

 [![npm version](https://badge.fury.io/js/celigo-mcp.svg)](https://www.npmjs.com/package/celigo-mcp)

 A Model Context Protocol (MCP) server for the Celigo integrator.io API.
-This server allows Claude and other MCP clients to interact with Celigo integrations, flows, connections, and more.
+This server allows ChatGPT, Claude, Cursor, and other MCP clients to interact with Celigo integrations, flows, connections, and more.

 ## Usage